Are Regular Visits to the Dentist Really Necessary for Young Children?

 girl at dentist visit

-It might be appealing to put off pediatric dental visits when your children are young.
+Putting off pediatric dental visits when your children are young might be appealing.
 You may figure that they just have baby teeth that aren’t going to stick around very long.
 However, there are many reasons why regular exams are critical to your child’s dental health – not just early on, but to establish healthy dental habits at an early age.

 It Diminishes Anxiety